The Only Sales and Marketing Alignment Tool You Will Ever Need

 If you Google sales and marketing alignment, in about .45 seconds your search will return approximately 32,900,000 results.
 You’ll see amazing amounts of best practices, mind-blowing statistics, and perfect playbooks.
 Nearly all search results will provide you with top-level theories, fancy philosophies about the problem, and suggestions for getting sales and marketing teams in the same room to talk.
 Unfortunately, these suggestions only get to the symptoms of the problem, not the root cause.
 And with an “it’s that simple” conclusion, an actionable solution is left out.

-According to MarketingProfs.com, sales and marketing teams which are aligned receive 38% higher sales win rates, 36% higher customer retention rates and 208% more revenue from marketing.
+According to MarketingProfs.com, sales and marketing teams that are aligned receive 38% higher sales win rates, 36% higher customer retention rates, and 208% more revenue from marketing.

 The Sales and Marketing Alignment Problem

 The root cause of the inability of sales and marketing teams to be aligned is bigger than you think.
 The real reason for your sales and marketing misalignment is nobody in your company is talking about your company the same way.
 It’s hard to hear.
 And most likely you’re at least somewhat skeptical.
 And that’s OK.

 During a Phoenix HubSpot User Group Meeting, I presented this concept.
 After delivering the problem statement I was met with silence.
 Then I asked two women who worked in the same company’s marketing department to help me conduct an experiment.

 While one woman waited in the hallway, I gave the other woman the following scenario:

 • You find yourself in an elevator with your perfect customer

 • This is the customer you’ve created a buyer persona for and is what would be considered a “whale” for your company